Nonlinear Shaping in the Picosecond Gap: Main

 Successful shaping efforts in this picosecond shaping gap have mainly relied upon stretching femtosecond broadband pulses out to picosecond duration and modulating either the spectral amplitude\cite{Agostinelli:79,Haner:87} or spectral phase\cite{zhang2017high,Weiner:88}.
 Once the broadband pulses are sufficiently dispersed, the temporal amplitude of the pulse can be roughly approximated by the spectral amplitude profile allowing for a linear mapping of the spectral techniques into the temporal domain.
-Alternatively, generating a shaped pulse from stacking many copies of few-picosecond duration pulses with increasing delay and varying amplitude has been demonstrated.
-While both methods are in principle suitable for achieving temporal intensity shaping in the picosecond regime, they exhibit unavoidable downsides in the form of residual spectral chirp or intensity fluctuations due to phase errors.
-As such, the use of pulses solely shaped by either method is difficult or impossible in phase-sensitive or intensity-sensitive applications such as nonlinear frequency conversion, micromachining\cite{jiang2024review}, and photoexcitation\cite{PhysRevAccelBeams.23.024401,mitchell2016sensitivity} where even 5 percent deviations from expected can have drastically different measurable results.
+Recently, the spectral phase transfer technique for temporal pulse shaping has been successfully demonstrated using four-wave mixing (FWM) in hollow-core fibers~\cite{zhang2024optimizing}.
+Using the nonlinear optical properties of the fiber enables precise control over the temporal structure of pulses.
+The desired phase profile can be effectively mapped onto the idler pulse generated through the FWM process by injecting a signal pulse with a predefined spectral phase.
+This approach opens new possibilities for high-precision temporal shaping applications, particularly under high-power regimes.
+However, its extension to the picosecond regime remains challenging due to transfer efficiency limitations.
+The difficulty arises from the complex interplay of nonlinear effects and phase-matching conditions required for efficient spectral phase transfer over shorter pulse durations.
+Alternatively, a shaped pulse can be generated by stacking many copies of few-picosecond duration pulses with increasing delay and varying amplitude\cite{will2008generation}.
+While these methods are in principle suitable for achieving temporal intensity shaping in the picosecond regime, they exhibit unavoidable downsides in the form of residual spectral chirp or intensity fluctuations due to phase errors.
+As such, the use of pulses is difficult or impossible in phase-sensitive or intensity-sensitive applications such as nonlinear frequency conversion, micromachining\cite{jiang2024review}, and photoexcitation\cite{PhysRevAccelBeams.23.024401,mitchell2016sensitivity,zhang2024linac} where even 5$\%$ deviations from expected can have drastically different measurable results.

 Here we present a broadly applicable and versatile framework with experimental evidence for generating tailored temporal envelopes with (near-)TL spectral bandwidths in the picosecond regime.
 The baseline operating principle mixes a pair of broadband pulses that have been oppositely chirped with tailored second- and third-order spectral dispersion in a non-collinear sum-frequency generation (SFG) scheme.
 During the nonlinear interaction, the resultant SFG pulse is generated with a duration commensurate with the stretched duration of the mixed broadband pulses – an intensity envelope that is roughly equal to the sum of the input pulses’ envelope in the time domain – and an ultra-compressed spectral bandwidth down to the picometer.
 The bandwidth reduction and summing of opposite spectral chirps result in a pulse that has a remarkably low residual spectral phase noise and fluctuations, thus overcoming the limitations of any prior art.
 We extend beyond this baseline by adding spectral amplitude shaping onto the mixed input pulses to the SFG in addition to spectral phase control.